 Z…We’ve Reached the End.
 Anything Else?

 When Earthbound was first released, It came out with one of the most bizarre marketing campaigns ever.
-It had ads in Nintendo power magazines saying things like ‘this game stinks’ along with awful smelling scratch and sniff stickers.
+It had ads in Nintendo Power magazine saying things like ‘this game stinks’ along with awful smelling scratch and sniff stickers.
 The game was also sold in an oversized box with a complete player’s guide.
 It was panned by critics who said that the easy combat and the mature humor didn’t match.
-As a result of all of this, the game didn’t sell well but has now obtained new recognition as a classic.
+As a result of all of this, the game didn’t sell well but has now obtained new recognition as a cult classic.

 Earthbound is a true one-of-a-kind game for the Super Nintendo.
 There was never anything like it before and there has barely been anything like it since.
 It has been an inspiration for a lot of people and it continues to do so even to this day.
 Regardless of what critics have said about it before, Earthbound maintains its status as a classic today, and it very likely will for a long time.

 Final Score: 10/10